adityaarun2/exploratory-data-analysis-project/README.md

 We used Python and the following libraries to preprocess and analyze the data:

 Pandas: for data manipulation and cleaning \
-Matplotlib: for data visualization \
+Plotly: for data visualization \
 Scipy: for statistical analysis and hypothesis testing

 ### Why we replace 0 with NaN